risingwavelabs/risingwave-docs-legacy/docs/get-started.md

   <link rel="canonical" href="https://docs.risingwave.com/docs/current/get-started/" />
 </head>

 This guide aims to provide a quick and easy way to get started with RisingWave.
-In this guide, we will walk you through the common tasks of using RisingWave.

-## Step 1: Start RisingWave
+## Start RisingWave

 :::info
 The following options start RisingWave in standalone mode.
 In this mode, data is stored in the file system and the metadata is stored in the embedded SQLite database.
 Standalone mode only supports `jdbc`, `postgresql-cdc`, `mysql-cdc`, `elastic-search`, and `cassandra` connectors in certain user environments.
 Ubuntu users can utilize these connectors with Java installed, while Mac users will have to wait until the 1.8 release for support.